Aaron98990/ways-of-the-game/handball.md

 Defenders only: A defender clearing or deliberately saving the ball into their own hand/arm or a team-mate's hand/arm, even if the hand/arm may be considered unnaturally bigger in other cases, is never handball.
 - The defender clears the ball into their own hand/arm.
 [Not handball.](https://youtu.be/_R9lyEyU5mo?feature=shared&t=460) / [Not handball.](https://www.tiktok.com/@refsneedlovetoo/video/7261667124119309614) / [Not handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=153)
 - The defender clears the ball into their team-mates hand/arm.
 [Not handball.](https://youtu.be/rN9I23szfx4?feature=shared&t=454)

-Attackers only: Attackers have no leeway compared to defenders.
-It's handball if the attackers hand/arms are bigger (unnaturally or naturally) including after a deflection from anyone (including oneself), attempting to head the ball, or a defender clears or deliberately saves the ball.
-- The attacker's hand/arm is bigger.
-[Handball.](https://youtu.be/w5QBxc2Hq0o?feature=shared&t=4271) / [Handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=53)

 ## Accidental handball